-The photos below are a comparison of a commercial stone on the left vs. one of my custom cut stones on the right.
-Note that I treated both stones equally when photographing them.
-Neither has been “touched up” and both were wiped off with alcohol prior to my taking the picture.
-Also, for comparison sake, I did the best I could to cut a 6mm x 8mm rhodolite garnet of comparable color to the commercial cut stone.
+The photos in this article compare a commercial-cut stone (left) with one of my custom-cut stones (right).
+Please note that I treated both stones equally when photographing them.
+I didn’t “touch up” either one and wiped off both with alcohol prior to taking the pictures.
+Also, for comparison’s sake, I did the best I could to cut a 6 mm x 8 mm rhodolite garnet of comparable color to the commercial cut stone.

 Cutting for Weight?

 Oddly enough, the stone on the left was actually cut for weight.
 The right stone wasn’t.
 In the photo above, the arrow points to the culet (the point on the bottom of the stone).
 Since it was cut on too shallow an angle, this created the windowing you can see in the first photo.
 To achieve the proper optical angle, this stone should have been cut smaller.

 The other way to cut a stone for weight is to have the entire pavilion (bottom) of the stone “belly cut.”
 (That’s the extreme opposite of the commercial stone shown here).
 Sadly, commercial cutters often cut a really deep stone, then make that last set of crucial culet facets too shallow.
 As a result, they still cut a window, even though they had plenty of material with which to work.
 Also, they’ll cut the crown (top of the stone) super shallow.
 Commercial cutters do this so they can make a bigger belly in the pavilion and, thus, yield a heavier stone.

 This last photo demonstrates, again, the difference between good and bad polishing.
 What is that saying?
 A picture is worth a thousand words!

 What can you say about the commercial-cut stone?
 “Yep, it’s a 6 mm x 8 mm faceted rhodolite garnet oval.”